Greens have ‘no regrets’ but Fianna Fail and Fine Gael ‘did us no favours’

 The Green Party leader has “no regrets” about going into a three-party government in 2020, but said the two main coalition partners did them “no favours”.

-Commenting on a day when his 11 party colleagues in the Dail all lost their seats, Roderic O’Gorman said “that’s politics” of criticism of the Green Party by their former government colleagues Fine Gael and Fianna Fail during election campaigns this year.
+Commenting on a day when he retained the only one of the party’s 12 seats, Roderic O’Gorman said “that’s politics” of criticism of the Green Party by their former government colleagues Fine Gael and Fianna Fail during election campaigns this year.

 He said Green candidates got “very few transfers” from either Fianna Fail or Fine Gael in the counts.